VacationReady/corenz-frontend/app/lib/automation/README.md

 ## 📄 License

-This automation system is part of the CoreNZ HR platform and follows the same licensing terms.
+This automation system is part of the PeopleCore HR platform and follows the same licensing terms.